vvhg1/fisk/readme.md

 ### Custom Layer logic

 This also works with `NO_ACTION_TAPPING` defined.
-Layers toggle on tap and momentarily activate when held.
-Memory of previously active layer, returning to it only if the layer was activated momentarily, if the layer was activated as toggle, deactivating will revert to the base layer.
+Layers toggle on tap and momentarily activate when held.(I lagely changed that to momentary layers only) Memory of previously active layer, returning to it only if the layer was activated momentarily, if the layer was activated as toggle, deactivating will revert to the base layer.
 The hold has a timer, so a longer hold is automatically recognised as a momentary hold and not as a tap.
 This behaviour is somewhat similar to the custom one shot modifiers.

 ### Custom one shot modifiers